nihui/dain-ncnn-vulkan/README.md

 - `time-step` = interpolation time
 - `tile-size` = tile size, use smaller value to reduce GPU memory usage, must be multiple of 32, default 256
 - `load:proc:save` = thread count for the three stages (image decoding + dain interpolation + image encoding), using larger values may increase GPU usage and consume more GPU memory.
 You can tune this configuration with "4:4:4" for many small-size images, and "2:2:2" for large-size images.
 The default setting usually works fine for most situations.
 If you find that your GPU is hungry, try increasing thread count to achieve faster processing.
-- `format` = the format of the image to be output, png is better supported, however webp generally yields smaller file sizes, both are losslessly encoded
+- `pattern-format` = the filename pattern and format of the image to be output, png is better supported, however webp generally yields smaller file sizes, both are losslessly encoded

 If you encounter a crash or error, try upgrading your GPU driver: